Viola: Tuning

 The viola's four strings are normally tuned in fifths: the lowest string is C (an octave below middle C), with G, D, and A above it.
 This tuning is exactly one fifth below the violin, so that they have three strings in common—G, D, and A—and is one octave above the cello.

 Each string of a viola is wrapped around a peg near the scroll and is tuned by turning the peg.
 Tightening the string raises the pitch; loosening the string lowers the pitch.
-The A string is normally tuned first, to the pitch of the ensemble: generally 400–442 Hz.
+The A string is normally tuned first, to the pitch of the ensemble: generally 440–442 Hz.
 The other strings are then tuned to it in intervals of fifths, usually by bowing two strings simultaneously.
 Most violas also have adjusters—fine tuners that make finer pitch adjustments.
 Some violists will choose to only have one fine tuner on the A string; others choose to have fine tuners on all strings.
 These adjust the tension of the string via rotating a small knob above the tailpiece.
 Such tuning is generally easier to learn than using the pegs, and adjusters are usually recommended for younger players and put on smaller violas, though pegs and adjusters are usually used together.
 Some violists reverse the tuning of the C and G strings, so that the thicker C string does not turn so severe an angle over the nut, although this is rare.

 Small, temporary tuning adjustments can also be made by stretching a string with the hand.
 A string may be tuned down by pulling it above the fingerboard, or tuned up by pressing the part of the string in the pegbox.
-These techniques may be useful in performances such as live concerts, reducing the ill effects of an out-of-tune string or viola until a proper opportunity to tune.
+These techniques may be useful in performances such as live concerts, reducing the dissonance of an out-of-tune string or viola until a proper opportunity to tune.

-The tuning C–G–D–A is used for the great majority of all viola music.
+The tuning C3-G3-D4-A4 (from lowest to highest) is used for the great majority of all viola music.
+The strings are tuned perfect fifths apart.
 However, other tunings are occasionally employed, both in classical music, where the technique is known as scordatura, and in some folk styles.
 Mozart, in his Sinfonia Concertante for Violin, Viola and Orchestra in E♭, wrote the viola part in D major, and specified that the violist raises the strings in pitch by a semitone.
 He probably intended to give the viola a brighter tone so the rest of the orchestra would not overpower it.
 Tertis, in his transcription of the Elgar cello concerto, wrote the slow movement with the C string tuned down to B♭, enabling the viola to play one passage an octave lower.